 Anyone who has taken pharmaceutical medications has seen the lists that come with the first filled prescription.
 It explains the many possible side effects that the medication can produce.
-However, current studies show that CBD oil has almost no significant adverse effects on the human body, even when taken frequently and in large doses.
-But as with most medications, there are a variety of possible effects, depending on the person taking it.
+Most current studies indicate that CBD has almost no significant adverse side effects on the human body, even when taken frequently and in large doses.
+But there are a variety of possible effects, depending on the person taking it.

 A principal reason for this is that the body already contains a naturally occurring endocannabinoid system, with two receptors that control normal functions, CB1 and CB2.
 CBI receptors, which are primarily found in the brain, affect movement, coordination, appetite, moods, and memory, among other things.
 They’re the receptors that process THC.
 CB2 receptors, which deal with inflammation or pain, are mostly found in the immune system.
 Both receptors are located in multiple locations in the body.

-CBD oil, rather than working against problems in the body, intensifies the body’s own ability to combat physical problems.
+Rather than working against problems in the body, CBD intensifies the body’s own ability to combat physical problems.
 It boosts the functions of natural biological processes.

-Studies examining side effects of CBD oil in treatment have appeared in professional journals in the medical community for over 40 years, investigating the usefulness and side effects of CBD treatment for a wide variety of problems.
+Clinincal studies examining side effects of CBD oil in treatment have appeared in professional journals in the medical community for over 40 years.
+They investigate the usefulness and side effects of CBD treatment for a wide variety of problems.
 These trials have tested CBD’s effectiveness on both human and animal subjects.

 A 2017 review of the clinical studies on CBD added findings from more recent investigations to a previous literature review published in 2011.
 The survey concludes that, generally, all the studies they examined reported a “favorable safety profile of CBD in humans.”
 While they conclude that use is safe, they also found evidence of some side effects in the surveyed reports.